egbuniwecemeka/alx-demo_revision/JavaScript/0x12-javascript-warm_up/study/README.md

 * Default parameters can be supported with the use of '='

 ### Anonymous functions and arrow functions

 * Anonymous functions are functions without name
 * **They are often used when a functions expects or uses another function as parameter**
 * This form of functions are often know as function expression.
 Note such functions are not hoisted.

+### Functions scopes and conflicts

+* The top level outside every function is the **global scope**
+* Values defined in global scope are accesible from everywhere in your code
+* This is mainly due for security and organization purposes
+* This could be visualized to a zoo, where different animals are kept in their own cages(local habitat/**local scope**).
+While the zoo kepper(**global scope**) have the keys to access every cage, and carry out daily activites on these animals.